Shasta High School: Instrumental

 There are five performing instrumental music groups at Shasta: Concert Band, Symphonic Band, Strings, Orchestra, and The Shasta Jazz Ambassadors.
 The combined concert and symphonic bands perform at each year's graduation ceremony and during home varsity football games.
 They also perform at the annual Redding Rodeo Parade, and the Lighted Christmas Parade.

 Student life

 Clubs

 Shasta High School also offers a variety of clubs for students.
 It participates in the National Science Bowl and was involved in the local TV game show Academic Challenge until its cancellation in 2005.
-Shasta's Interact Club and Students joined together to create a fundraiser for the Genocide situations in Darfur.
+Shasta's Interact Club and Students joined to create a fundraiser for the Genocide situations in Darfur.